Spring/Summer Study Abroad Program

 - A student who is on probation, regardless of the underlying violation, must successfully petition through the Academic Standards and Advising Committee (ASAC) for permission to participate.
 Students who have had a past violation will also be required to petition.
 Please contact your Dean’s Office for more guidance and the petition form, if needed.

-- Language proficiency is not required, but the course is only open to:
+- Language proficiency is not required

 All program participants must enroll in FREN 595.03 taught by Prof. Dana Chirila of the UNH French Program in the spring semester (Half Term II, 3/18-5/6/2019) which will take place on campus prior to group travel in the summer.
 This course is a 2-credit, Pass/Fail course.
 Students cannot register themselves for this course – they must apply and establish eligibility through the COLA Center for Study Abroad no later than February 22 to be considered (see “How to Apply” on the right-hand column).